chromice/ae/README.md

 }
 ```

-You can also use the factory pattern and delegate the creation of the instance to a factory specified by function name, callback or closure:
+You can also use the factory pattern and delegate the creation of the instance by passing a function name, callback or closure:

 ```php
 ae::invoke('a_factory_function');